graphile/worker/website/docs/typescript.md

 ## Assuming type via `GraphileWorker.Tasks`

-As an alternative to the recommended use of type guards, you can register types for Graphile Worker tasks using the following syntax in a shared TypeScript file in your project:
+As an alternative to the recommended use of assertion functions, you can register types for Graphile Worker tasks using the following syntax in a shared TypeScript file in your project:

 ```ts
 declare global {